tdwg/bdq/tg2/_build_review/templates/standard_landing/standard_landing-header.md

 #### 4 Implementations (non-normative)

+The BDQ standard does not include implementations of tests, but there are external implementations of the tests that are available for use and demonstration of the standard.
+These implementations are not part of the standard, but they are provided as resources for implementers and users of the standard.

 #### 4.1 Java Implementation (non-normative)

 While **not part of the BDQ standard**, a validated Java® implementation of the tests is provided in the [event_date_qc](https://github.com/FilteredPush/event_date_qc), [sci_name_qc](https://github.com/FilteredPush/sci_name_qc), [geo_ref_qc](https://github.com/FilteredPush/geo_ref_qc) and [rec_occur_qc](https://github.com/FilteredPush/rec_occur_qc) libraries.
 Also see [bdqtestrunner](https://github.com/FilteredPush/bdqtestrunner/), which demonstrates conformance of these libraries with the provided [Test Conformance Testing Data](#262-test-conformance-testing-data-non-normative).

+#### 4.2 BDQEmail

+While **not part of the BDQ standard**, GBIF Norway has developed a tool called BDQEmail that allows users to submit records for testing and receive results via email.
+This tool wraps the Java implementation of the tests with an email and large language model processing system and provides an accessible way for users to evaluate the quality of their biodiversity data using the BDQ Tests without needing to implement the tests themselves.
+The tool ([gbif-norway/bdq-multirecord-agent](https://github.com/gbif-norway/bdq-multirecord-agent)) is described at: [https://www.gbif.no/services/index.html](https://www.gbif.no/services/index.html).

 ## 5 Design of the Tests (normative)

+BDQ `Tests` are designed with a clear boundary of responsibility: they take a defined set of input `Information Elements` (and optional `Parameters`) and return a structured `Response` describing the outcome.
+This standardization of inputs and outputs means a `Test` implementation can be treated as a small, self-contained component whose behavior is determined by its `Specification` and is consistent across programming languages and environments.
+The surrounding execution framework is responsible for obtaining and binding raw data to the required `Information Elements`, selecting which `Tests` to run (e.g., by `Use Case` via `Policies`), and assembling the resulting `Responses` into `Data Quality Reports`.
+In this way, BDQ separates the semantics of `Test` behavior (what is evaluated and how results are expressed) from the mechanics of test execution (how data are accessed, orchestrated, filtered, and reported).

 ### 5.1 Data Quality Control, Data Quality Assurance (normative)